How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 Does WooCommerce Track COGS Natively?

-WooCommerce COGS Plugins: Your Options
+WooCommerce COGS Plugins: What Your Options Look Like

 There are several WooCommerce cost of goods plugins that add COGS functionality to your store.
 Here’s how the main approaches work.